-Preparation of computer-simulated treatment and viewing of treatment using ClinCheck software.
+Preparation of computer-simulated treatment and viewing of treatment using ClinCheck software .
 In Costa Rica, we transform this initial digital model into a proposed custom, three-dimensional treatment plan that simulates appropriate tooth movement in a series of two-week increments.
 This simulated treatment plan, called a ClinCheck treatment plan, is based on an internally developed and proprietary computer modeling program that allows dental professionals to diagnose and plan treatments for their patients.
 This ClinCheck treatment plan is then reviewed for adherence to prescribed clinical treatment and quality standards.
-Upon completion of the review, the patient's ClinCheck treatment plan is then made available to the prescribing dental professional via the Invisalign Doctor Site (formally known as the Virtual Invisalign Practice or VIP), our proprietary customer interfacing software portal, which is available on our websites located at www.invisalign.com and www.aligntechinstitute.com.
-The dental professional then reviews the ClinCheck treatment plan and can either accept the proposed treatment or request modifications and adjustments until satisfied with the treatment plan.
+Upon completion of the review, the patient's ClinCheck treatment plan is then made available to the prescribing dental professional via the Invisalign Doctor Site (formally known as the Virtual Invisalign Practice or VIP), our proprietary customer interfacing software portal, which is available on our websites located at www.nivisalign.com and <a plan.
 The ClinCheck animation allows the dental professional to view this three-dimensional simulation with a high degree of magnification and from any angle.
 Accordingly, the ClinCheck treatment plan enables the dental professional to project tooth movement with a level of accuracy not previously possible with metal arch wires and brackets.
 By reviewing and amending the treatment simulation, the dental professional retains control over the treatment plan and, thus participates in the customized design of the aligners.
 At this point, the dental professional may also invite the patient to view the treatment plan, allowing the patient to see the projected course of treatment.
 The dental professional's final approval of the proposed ClinCheck treatment plan engages us to manufacture the corresponding molds and aligners in Juarez, Mexico.